OAGi/Score/docs/user_guide/index.rst

          2. *Meaning* (Optional)

-      3. Click the “Add” button
+      3. Click the "Add" button

       4. To cancel the addition, use the Esc key or click outside the dialog.

-   3. Remove a Context Scheme Value by clicking the checkbox in front of the row of the Context Scheme Value you want to remove and then click the “Remove” button.
+   3. Remove a Context Scheme Value by clicking the checkbox in front of the row of the Context Scheme Value you want to remove and then click the "Remove" button.

    4. Update a Context Scheme Value by clicking on its Value.
 The dialog pop-up where you can edit the *Value* (mandatory) and *Meaning* (optional).
-Click “Save” to save changes.
+Click "Save" to save changes.
 Alternatively, hit Esc key or click outside of the dialog to discard changes.

-5. Click the “Update” button.
+5. Click the "Update" button.
 No change is recorded to the database unless this update request is submitted.

 Update a Business Context